anfieldeire/weather-scraper/README.md

 ## Prerequisites
 Python 3.6

-*Install the following modules:
+ - Install the following modules:
-*install bs4
+  - install bs4
-*install requests
+  - install requests
-install re
+  - install re
-install datetime
+  - install datetime

 ## Installation
- - Download the 3 python files
+ - Download the 3 python files and the requirements.txt file
-Install python
+ - Copy the python files (and the requirements.txt) into the virtual environment scripts folder /Scripts
-Create the virtual environment if using virtual environments.
-For example in windows: virtual_enviornment Copy the python files (and the requirements.txt) into the virtual environment scripts folder /Scripts Activate the virtual environment
+ - Activate the virtual environment